 True joy for Danny comes from the journey – partnering with clients and consultants to deliver solutions that match bold ambitions, and physical environments that are as intelligent as the people that occupy them.
 Part of the puzzle involves finding solutions to life’s big challenges, like creating sustainable spaces that leave a lasting legacy.

 Danny’s focus is firmly on the future, particularly as construction reaches a tipping point in how it harnesses technology’s limitless potential.
 For Danny, his role at ISG is the gift that keeps on giving.

 Reflecting on the road that led him to become divisional technical services manager for ISG’s fit out business, Danny feels that with hard work and dedication, you can make your own luck in this industry.
-Having previously worked on ISG projects as an engineer for subcontractor teams, he feels immensely proud to see his previous apprentices rising up as young managers, working on the projects that he now oversees.
+Having previously worked on ISG projects as an engineer at sub-contractor teams himself, he feels immensely proud to see his previous apprentices rising up as young managers, working on the projects that he now oversees.

 Danny also credits his success to being able to do what he loves every day.
-The curious young engineer in him is constantly excited by the opportunities that his work presents, through being hands-on with commissioning, to witnessing how systems work and interact to create the end piece.
+The curious young engineer in him is constantly excited by the opportunities that his work presents, through being hands on with commissioning to witnessing how systems work and interact together to create the end piece.

 “Big data excites me, there is no single piece of the puzzle when you look at buildings this way," says Danny.
 "Everything connects to everything, transmitting live information through one master integrated system to provide information that ultimately helps the end user."

 Danny believes that to the uninitiated, there’s a misconception around the vast opportunities this industry has to offer, as well as the role the built environment has to play on impacting the way we all live and work.